-Recent Committee hearings: Hearing with the delegation of the DRC at the 152nd session (January 2017)
+Recent Committee hearing: Hearing with the delegation of the DRC at the 152nd session (January 2017)

-- Communication from the authorities: Letter from the Speaker of the National Assembly (October 2017) - Communication from the complainants: September 2018 - Communication from the IPU: Letter addressed to the Speaker of the National Assembly (September 2018) - Communication addressed to the complainants: September 2018 violence on 19 and 20 December 2016 unleashed by the Congolese security forces to prevent any demonstrations by the opposition taking place.
+- Communication from the authorities: Letter from the Speaker of the National Assembly (October 2017) - Communication from the complainants: September 2018 - Communication from the IPU: Letter addressed to the Speaker of the National Assembly (September 2018) - Communication addressed to the complainants: September 2018 was supposed to end on 19 December 2016) and increasing repression of members of the opposition and civil society.
+Moreover, his arrest occurred amidst a wave of arrests and acts of violence on 19 and 20 December 2016 unleashed by the Congolese security forces to prevent any demonstrations by the opposition taking place.
 Mr. Diongo was the only politician who dared to continue calling on the people to protest on that symbolic date.
 Mr. Diongo is deemed a political prisoner by the Congolese opposition.
 Despite the authorities' commitment to releasing political prisoners under the political agreement of 31 December as part of the so-called "trust-building" measures, no progress has been made.
 The presidential and legislative elections will take place on 23 December 2018.